swisspost/design-system/packages/components-angular/projects/components/README.md

 npm install @swisspost/design-system-components-angular
 ```

-In your `app.module.ts`, add the header to your imports:
+In your `app.module.ts`, add the components to your imports:

 ```typescript
 // Other imports ....